GEO & SEO Best Practices 2026: Winning in Both Google and AI Search

 - LCP (Largest Contentful Paint) < 2.5s

 Optimize hero images, use modern formats (WebP/AVIF), implement lazy loading for below-fold content.
+Pages that fail LCP are deprioritized in AI crawl queues and ranked lower in Google's experience signals.

 - INP (Interaction to Next Paint) < 200ms

 Minimize JavaScript execution time, avoid long tasks, optimize event handlers.
+High INP signals a poor experience to both users and AI crawlers evaluating page responsiveness.

 - CLS (Cumulative Layout Shift) < 0.1

 Reserve space for images/ads, avoid inserting content above existing content, use size attributes.
+A CLS above 0.1 signals layout instability that disrupts AI content extraction from the page.

 - Compressed images (WebP/AVIF)